 If you are a citizen of an EU or EEA country or Switzerland, their family member, or you have a residence permit and become unemployed or are laid off, you may be entitled to unemployment security.

 If you become unemployed, register as a job seeker.
-You can register in the E-services, the telephone service or at a TE Office or local government pilot’s premises.
+You can register in the ‘E-services' section of Job Market Finland, the telephone service, or at a TE Office or local government pilot’s premises.

 In order to register as a job seeker, you must be a citizen of an EU or EEA country or Switzerland, a member of their family, or you must have a residence permit.
 If your residence permit states that you may only work for one specific employer, you cannot register as a job seeker.
 Other restrictions entered in the residence permit, such as permission to work in a specific sector, do not prevent you from registering as a job seeker.